• Diamond Home page

 How is data stored?

-All raw data are permanently archived by Diamond to tape media but remain accessible on spinning disk for 40 days.
+• all raw data are permanently archived by Diamond to tape media - but data remains accessible on spinning disk for 40-days

-Support for HDD backups has been phased out and users should copy their data via high bandwidth file tansfer systems such as Globus or SFTP.
-Follow this link for the Remote access and analysis: User guide.
+• HDD backup support has been phased out - users should copy their data via high bandwidth file tansfer systems such as Globus or SFTP

 The CCP-EM exists to support users and developers in the biological electron microscopy community.